-“Why did you leave your last job?” is one of the most common interview questions you will face in the course of your career.
-Preparing for interviews is pretty challenging on their own and questions like these only make them harder.
+“Why did you leave your last job?” is one of the most common interview questions you will face in the course of your career path.
+Preparing for interviews is pretty challenging on its own and questions like these only make them harder, even with valid reasons.

-It could be a toxic work environment, burnout or a mismatch of expectations.
-The reasons may vary but in principle, your answers to this question are indicative of your abilities to manage undesirable situations.
+It could be a toxic work environment, burnout or a mismatch of expectations in your current role.
+The acceptable reasons may vary but in principle, your answers to this question are indicative of your abilities to manage undesirable situations and may ultimately impact the pursuit of your career goals.

-Regardless of what your reasons for leaving may be, this is one way hiring managers can understand what you may be looking for or consider important in a job.
-Learning how to answer this question can help you frame your reasons for leaving in a respectful manner.
+Regardless of what your reasons for leaving your current company may be, this is one way prospective employers can understand what you may be looking for or consider important in a job.
+Learning how to answer this question can help you frame your reasons for leaving your current employer or previous role in a respectful manner.

 These may bring about significant consequences to career opportunities you explore in the long run.